hashicorp/terraform-azurerm-nomad-enterprise-hvd/example/client/README.md

 # Nomad Enterprise HVD - default example

-This example will deploy Nomad Clients to join an existing Nomad Cluster.
+This example will deploy Nomad clients to join an existing Nomad Cluster.
 The clients can join via specified DNS/IP addresses using the `nomad_upstream_servers` variable or other configurations like custom TLS settings for secure communication.
 No runtimes will be enabled by default.
 To enable a runtime, modify the `install_runtime` function in the `templates/nomad_custom_data.sh.tpl` file to include the desired configurations.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements